New Zealand in one word: Paradise ! Roadtripping through New Zealand in one word: EPIC !!!

 Another stunning property was the Airbnb at Nelson.
 We were initally planning to visit Abel Tasman National Park but had to cancel our trip because of the rains.
 We were disappointed about having to skip the park, but the view from the apt more than made up for it.
 We were just staying for one night but would have loved to stay for few more days.
 If you ever find yourself in Nelson, you HAVE to stay here.
 Waking up to that view was surreal.

 - Overall, New Zealand is an expensive country.
 Plus, with no dearth of adventure-filled activities that one can indulge in, costs can start piling up.
 While it may be worthwhile to book some of the adventures you are keen on doing in advance, for the others, it may make sense to book once you are there.
 For instance, we were absolutely certain that we wanted to do the glacier hike in Franz Josef, so booked our glacier hike almost a month in advance.
 For Queenstown activities, given that there is a range of activities that one can pick from, we made the bookings only after we reached Queenstown.
-Also, since we booked a couple of activities, we got a little discount too!
 For river rafting in Kaitiaki, we literally showed up 10 minutes before the tour was about to start!
-Given that we were not travelling in the peak season, we could take a chance and book once we reached there.
+Given that we were not travelling in the peak season, we could take a chance and book once we got there.

 - South Island is more expensive than North Island.
 For instance, gas in the North Island could cost about NZD 1.3 – NZD 1.5 per litre; in the South Island, it typically was in the range of NZD 1.7 – NZD 1.9 per litre.
 Overall, we ended up spending approximately NZD 525 on gas for our 2-week stay.
 Similarly, restaurants/ cafes are more expensive in the South Island.